hentaiOS-Infrastructure/wiki.helluvaos.com/community/faq.md

 Don't even ask for ETA.
 :::

+### Can I downgrade?

+No, we don't recommend using old version of helluvaOS to avoid any potential issues.
+And you may lose your data if you attempting to downgrade.

 ### Do I have to wipe my data?
 Updates generally don't need a data wipe, if it does, we will notify you through the changelog of the build.
 Else, like first-install from other ROM, a Data wipe is required.